eswat2/gt-forza/README.md

-# gt-sports
+# gt-forza

-A prototype GraphQL server which uses the cars from GT Sports (video game).
+A prototype GraphQL server which uses the cars from Forza Horizon 5 (video game).
 A technology demonstration leveraging the node microservices model provided by ZEIT Now.

 Underneath, the resolvers use 2 different mock servers: